sanel/hubris/README.md

 This means required jars (in this case clojure jars) are not found.

-Alternative to copying all these dependencies is to simply export _CLASSPATH_ with all jars for clojure, clojure-contrib, hadoop and hbase; hubris will happily pick them up.
-Or, if you would like to use different folder or location than 'lib' in currently unpacked folder, simply export _HUBRIS__LIB_ to target location.
+Alternative to copying all these dependencies is to simply export 'CLASSPATH' with all jars for clojure, clojure-contrib, hadoop and hbase; hubris will happily pick them up.
+Or, if you would like to use different folder or location than 'lib' in currently unpacked folder, simply export 'HUBRIS_LIB' to target location.

 With explicitly setting dependent jars, hubris can reuse already installed libraries, without providing duplicate one.

-If you are not comfortable with this feature or find problem using normal version, just download the big one (_hubris-<VERSION>-full.tar.gz_).
+If you are not comfortable with this feature or find problem using normal version, just download the big one (_hubris-VERSION-full.tar.gz_).

 ## License